Gateway connection

 We don't recommend disabling the Spamoborona protection, even if you're confident in your third-party security solution.

-How to add an address to the whitelist
+How to whitelist an address

 Yandex technology designed to combat spam.